Photo: Eight years after Alabama's campus was integrated, Bear Bryant's team was tied for sixth among SEC football teams to integrate.

 The Spartans' 1966 team captains were Webster and Jones, a two-American halfback also in the College Football Hall of Fame.
 They were the first two black team captains in college football as voted by teammates without a white player sharing the role.

-Daugherty’s 1965-66 teams not only cracked open doors in the segregated South, they thrust open wider doors in the rest of the nation.
+Daugherty’s 1965-66 teams not only cracked open doors in the segregated South, they pushed open wider doors in the rest of the nation.

-The influence of Michigan State’s ground-breaking teams seen made college football integration fait accompli by the time USC and Alabama took the field in 1970 (in a Saturday night game that wasn’t televised).
+College football integration was fait accompli by the time USC and Alabama took the field in 1970 (in a Saturday night game that wasn’t televised).

-Five Southeastern Conference teams had integrated varsity rosters ahead of Alabama: Kentucky, 1967; Tennessee, 1968; in-state rival Auburn, 1970; Florida, 1970; and even Mississippi State, 1970.
+Five Southeastern Conference teams had integrated varsity rosters ahead of Alabama: Kentucky, 1967; Tennessee, 1968; in-state rival Auburn, 1970; Florida, 1970; and even Deep South school Mississippi State, 1970.
 None of those schools had Bryant's bully pulpit, yet Alabama trailed them.

 Some more USC-Alabama myths:

 --- Bryant had already recruited his first black player before the 1970 game.
-Wilbur Jackson, who went on to play in the NFL, watched the game from the stands as a freshman.
+Wilbur Jackson, who went on to play in the NFL, watched the game from the stands with the freshman team.
 The NCAA didn’t permit freshmen eligibility until 1972.

 --- The myth includes Bryant parading USC fullback Sam Cunningham, who had run wild in the game, through Alabama’s locker room.
 He told his players this was what a football player looked like.
 But when Alabama’s players were asked years later about the myth, they said it never happened.